Jo visited Bequia in May 2018, staying at Bequia Beach Hotel and Bequia Plantation Hotel. Click here to read all about her trip.

-Marketing Manager Rachel set off on an island hopping journey through St Vincent and the Grenadines, courtesy of the nation’s tourist board.
+Marketing Manager Rachel set off on an island hopping journey through St Vincent and the Grenadines in 2017 courtesy of the nation’s tourist board.
 She travelled southwards through the islands, visiting Young Island (just off the coast of St Vincent), Bequia, Mustique, Canouan, Petit St Vincent and finally Palm Island.

 Below she tells us about her visit:

 I was staying in the hilltop Duvernette Suite for two nights, a two bedroom suite with a kitchenette, extensive indoor and outdoor seating areas and a large garden with terraces and a private plunge pool overlooking a small island.

 We started our first full day in the Caribbean with breakfast followed by a tour of the island.
 Young Island is known for the selection of bread that is baked on a daily basis, so I made sure to try some – French toast made with coconut bread was delicious!
 I then saw a selection of other cottages on the beach level and further up the hill, some allowing guests to walk straight out onto the sand and others offering lovely views from the elevated setting.
 Accommodation is rustic yet charming with typically Caribbean furnishings, shuttered windows to make the most of the sea breezes, private terraces with sun loungers, and some boasting private plunge pools.
 The island itself is incredibly lush and green, with a swimming pool and tennis courts hidden away amid the vegetation and accessed by pretty pathways.
 The bar area and outdoor dining gazebos of the restaurant are found by the beach, where guests can also relax or enjoy fantastic snorkelling just a short distance from the shore.